Port Congestion: Impact & Solutions for Businesses

 Shipping lines usually give their clients three to five days to use their containers.
 Port congestion forces businesses to pay demurrage penalties for the exceeding days beyond the agreement.
 Other additional costs include storage, detention, and inventory fees.

 To reduce the risk of unwanted expenses, try to plan your shipments thoroughly and communicate effectively with the supply chain members.
 You can contact the shipping line before launching the transit to find out the current situation.
-If a congestion queue seems stuck, it’s probably reasonable to ship your products from another, less congested spot.
+If a port congestion queue seems stuck, it’s probably reasonable to ship your products from another, less congested spot.

 How can businesses avoid congestion effects?